brianwernick/PlaylistCore/README.md

 Example
 -------
-Due to the length an example would be, please see the Demo app
+Please see the demo app for a comprehensive example of how to implement Playlist services

 License
 -------

-    Copyright 2016-2022 Brian Wernick
+    Copyright 2016-2023 Brian Wernick

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.